jbhovell/flatmates/README.md

 I built this application to demonstrate the React framework to my team (all are backend developers).
 I used Python and Flask to create the backend REST API.

-I am still learning the frontend framework and making improvements to this project.
+I am still learning React and making improvements to this project while learning.

 ### Scenario:
 ```